D-Talbot/startup/public/README.md

 - Ability to play SaveDuck and view the scoreboard
 - Includes both an About page and the source from GitHub
 - Storage of words, user profiles, scores, and game details.
-- Real-time updates on word progress and duck reactions.
+- Real-time updates on word progress and alphabet characters.
 ### Technologies

 How I will be using each of the required technologies:
 - **HTML** - Uses correct HTML structure for application.
 Four HTML pages: Login, Play, Scoreboard, and the About Page.
 Displaying the virtual duck, word underscores, and interactive buttons.
 - **CSS** -Styling the game for a visually appealing and responsive design.
 Each page uses good design choices such as whitespace, colors, typography, and contrast.
+- **Javascript Application** - Simple alphabet buttons, word/character underscores, and user name iteractivity.
+- **DB/Login** - Scoreboard for most ducks saved.
+Form for user to create an account and/or login as well as displaying their name.
+- **WebSocket Data/Service** - Endpoints for getting and updating the scores.
+Announcment updates on the status of the ducks and their rescuers.

 ## HTML Deliverable
 ➡️  For this deliverable I built out the basic content/structure of my application using HTML